A 20 gallon fish tank or aquarium is perfect for new aquarists; it’s large enough to have a nice selection of fish, yet small enough to maintain.

 You really don’t have too many options if you want to set up a cold water aquarium.

-One of the most popular cold water fish is the goldfish, and there are a variety of fancy types available.
+One of the most popular cold-water fish is the goldfish, and there are a variety of fancy types available.
 However most of them require a minimum of 20 gallons per fish, so you’d be limited to having one goldfish.

-How to Setup a Fish Tank
+How to Set Up a 20 Gal Fish Tank

 Firstly, give your tank a thorough clean, either just with a cloth to remove dust if it’s a new one, or with white vinegar and hot water if it’s used.